HitKeep vs PostHog: Lightweight Web Analytics Alternative

 4. Privacy-first by default

 Section titled “4.
-Privacy-first by default”HitKeep is cookie-less by default and uses a 2KB JavaScript snippet.
+Privacy-first by default”HitKeep is cookie-less by default and uses a compact JavaScript snippet, with Web Vitals kept in an opt-in split bundle.
 PostHog’s tracker is significantly larger and is designed for product analytics use cases (session replay, feature flags) that typically require consent management.

 If your requirement is “privacy-first web analytics with minimal consent overhead,” HitKeep is architecturally simpler.